 WELCOME TO BEES FOR TREES

 The fertilization of fruit trees plays an ever-greater role in our ecosystem.
 An excellent way to promote this pollination is the use of Red Mason Bees.
 This species of wild bees is not used for honey production, but they can be used for fertilization of flowers.
-Red Mason Bees live solitarily, that means that they do not form a state, they build their own little nest, each for themselves.
+Red Mason Bees live solitarily, that means that they do not form a colony, they build their own little cocoon, each for themselves.

 ADVANTAGES OF THE RED MASON BEE